 I am really excited about this because it was very difficult to find the right cable.
 I have just received the cable USB C to Mini DisplayPort to connect my Mac Book Pro 2017 with touch bar with my iMac (middle 2010) to use it as a monitor.
 It works perfect !!!
 It saved me from buying a new Monitor or a new iMac.

-If you don't want to buy an extra screen for your new Mac, Mac mini, MacBook or another iMac because you still have an old complete computer from Cupertino, I hope that this article was able to help you.
-The connection can be established quickly via Thunderbolt 3, Thunderbolt 2 and Mini DisplayPort and the screen synchronization mode can be used.
+Don't you want to buy an extra screen for your new Mac, Mac mini, MacBook or another iMac because you still have an old complete computer?
+Cupertino standing there, I hope this post was able to help you.
+Thunderbolt 3, Thunderbolt 2 and Mini DisplayPort allow you to connect quickly and use the screen synchronization mode.
 If you have any questions, tips or tricks on this or related topics, please leave a comment!